myclabs/ACL/README.md

 - stored in database (you don't need to handle persistence yourself)
 - extremely optimized:
   - filters queries at database level (you don't load entities the user can't access)
-  - joins with only 1 extra table
+  - joins with only 1 extra table only
   - bypasses Doctrine's ORM to insert authorizations in database (fast and efficient)
   - cascade delete at database level
 - authorization cascading/inheritance